golemfactory/ray-on-golem/README.md

 # Limitations

-Current version is `pre-alpha` which means the happy path is working on Linux on the Golem test network.
+Current version is `pre-alpha` which means the happy path is working on Ubuntu on the Golem test network.
+We have tested Ray on Golem on Ubuntu and on WSL, but it should work on other Linux distributions.
+At the moment, we don't support MacOS or bare Windows.

 We use this version to show the direction and get feedback.

 There is one Ray on Golem image.
-It contains `ray 2.3.1` and `python 3.10.12`.
+It contains `ray 2.3` and `python 3.10`.
 It should work with any combination of local ray & python versions.
 Please let us know if you have any troubles because of that (on [`#Ray on Golem` discord channel](https://chat.golem.network/))

 The images include only basic libraries, if you need any dependencies,